Missing features

 • Keep feature statuses updated as development progresses

-• Mark features as Completed promptly when they ship
+• Mark features as Implemented promptly when they ship

 • Include the actual release date